ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 5 NFL, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-Week 5 of the 2025 NFL season kicks off with an NFC West rivalry as the Los Angeles Rams (3-1) welcome the San Francisco 49ers (3-1) to SoFi Stadium on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The 49ers will try to rebound from a 26-21 defeat against the Jacksonville Jaguars, while the Rams look to carry momentum from their 27-20 victory over the Indianapolis Colts.
-Both squads bring plenty of star power to the field, with playmakers such as Matthew Stafford, Puka Nacua, Kyren Williams and Christian McCaffrey headlining the matchup.
-The Wednesday sports schedule also features the 2025 MLB playoffs Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:
+The Week 5 NFL schedule begins with a high-stakes NFC West showdown, as the Los Angeles Rams (3-1) host the San Francisco 49ers (3-1) under the primetime lights of 'Thursday Night Football' at SoFi Stadium, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The 49ers aim to bounce back from their 26-21 loss to the Jacksonville Jaguars, while the Rams look to build on a 27-20 win over the Indianapolis Colts.
+Both teams bring no shortage of firepower, with stars like Matthew Stafford, Puka Nacua, Kyren Williams, and Christian McCaffrey set to take center stage in this divisional clash.
+San Francisco will be shorthanded on offense, as quarterback Brock Purdy and wide receivers Ricky Pearsall and Jauan Jennings have all been ruled out for the matchup.
+The Wednesday sports schedule also features the 2025 MLB playoffs.
+Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: